eclipse-researchlabs/Brain-IoT-Robots-Bundles-version3/README.md

 Brain-IoT-Robots Simulation

 **Five bundles are now available for deployment**
-The repository contains the the Maven projecst related to the ROBOTs orchestration:
+The repository contains the Maven projecst related to the ROBOTs orchestration:

 * 1- door.api
 * 2- door.impl